maxbeckmann/unifi-controller-desktop/README.md

 ## ⚠️ Known Issues & Limitations

 - 🧊 **Deprecated container:** The `lscr.io/linuxserver/unifi-controller` image is no longer actively maintained.
-- 🔐 **TLS bypassed:** Electron is configured to ignore certificate errors, so the connection to the UI is not verified or encrypted.
+- 🔐 **TLS bypassed:** Electron is configured to ignore certificate errors, so the connection to the UI is not verified.
 - 🧾 **Container permissions:** The controller writes configuration files as a user ID that may not exist on the host system.
 As a result, files under `~/.config/unifi-controller` may appear owned by a **dangling UID/GID** (i.e., an unknown user from the host's perspective).

 And yes, this is mostly vibe-coded and I didn't even start to explore security considerations.
 Needless to say: This is not intended for production use.